Reading (and Understanding) Derek Parfit

 Millennials

 The session covered the familiar talking points that the older generation typically raise about feckless youth.
 Millennials expect too much on coming into an organisation, when they aren’t ready for the responsibility.
 They don’t respect hierarchy.
 They require coddling.
 They’re snowflakes.
-And so on, yadda yadda yadda,
+And so on, yadda yadda yadda.

 But I knew why the Millennials were really leaving.
 In the problematic year group, a few people had been placed, post-internship, with a part of the organisation that had been deemed non-profitable.
 They were laid off rather than places being found for them elsewhere.
 This was a violation of an implicit contract that this and similar organisations had at the time – while we might have a lot of churn and instability, we would not crap on people fresh out of an internship by making them redundant, no matter what.
 The norm would be that you would reassign them.
 They’ve been around for a few years?
 Fine, it’s open season.
 But less than 12 months after starting full-time work?
 Nope.

-As a consequence of this norm violation, meerkat-like, all the talented individuals in that year’s cohort raised their heads, nodded at each other, and had changed their employer to be someone other than us before the year was out.
-I would have done the same thing myself.
+As a consequence of this norm violation, meerkat-like, everyone in that year’s cohort raised their heads, nodded at each other, and a decent fraction (disproportionately selected from those with most moxie and smarts) had changed their employer to be someone other than us before the year was out.
+They were absolutely right to have done so, and I would have done the same thing myself in their position.

-I knew this because – unlike most of my colleagues in the managerial sphere at that organisation, at that time – I took pains to check in with everyone I was responsible for on a fortnightly basis.
-Yeah, I know everyone does this now but this was 20 years ago or more.
+I knew what was really going on because – unlike most of my colleagues in the managerial sphere at that organisation, at that time – I took pains to check in with everyone I felt responsible for on a fortnightly basis.

 Much to my shame, I didn’t speak up during the session.
 I nodded along with everyone else, tutted about how terrible the Millennials were, and was working somewhere else myself before the year was out.